yogeswarl/command-notes/mongodb/mongodb.md

 collection.dropIndex({field1: 1, field2: -1}) // delete index by key
 collections.deleteIndexes() // delete all indexes except the default index on _id
 ```
+- **NOTE** Although indexes improve query performance, adding an index has negative performance impact for write operations.
+For collections with a high write-to-read ratio, indexes are expensive because each insert must also update any indexes.

+## Query Optimisation
+- Create an Index to Support Read Operations.
+If your application queries a collection on a particular field or set of fields, then an index on the queried field or a compound index on the set of fields can prevent the query from scanning the whole collection to find and return the query results.
+- Query Selectivity
+Query selectivity refers to how well the query predicate excludes or filters out documents in a collection.
+Query selectivity can determine whether or not queries can use indexes effectively or even use indexes at all.
+- Covered Query
+An index covers a query when all of the following apply:
+  - all the fields in the query are part of an index, and
+  - all the fields returned in the results are in the same index.
+  - no fields in the query are equal to null (i.e. {"field" : null} or {"field" : {$eq : null}} ).
+If an `explain` method has an `IXSCAN` stage without a `fetch` method it is a covered query

+- db.currentOp() method reports the current operations running on instances